Tappara

-Tappara ([ˈtɑpːɑrɑ]; Finnish for "Battle axe") is a Finnish professional ice hockey team playing in the Liiga.
-They play at Tampere Deck Arena in Tampere, Finland.
-The team has won 18 Finnish league championships (1959, 1961, 1964, 1975, 1977, 1979, 1982, 1984, 1986, 1987, 1988, 2003, 2016, 2017, 2022).
-The team continued the traditions of TBK, who won three national championships in a row in 1953, 1954 and 1955.
+Tappara ([ˈtɑpːɑrɑ]; Finnish for "Battle axe") is a Finnish professional ice hockey team playing in the SM-liiga.
+They play at Nokia Arena in Tampere, Finland.
+The team has won 20 Finnish league championships, which makes them the most successful club in Finland.
+The team continued the traditions of the Tammerfors Bollklub.

-Team history
+History

 Early days and the transition from TBK to Tappara

 The predecessor of Tappara TBK (Tammerfors Bollklubb) was established in 1932 by the Tampere Swedish School (Tampereen Ruotsalainen Yhteiskoulu) as its own sports club.
 After winning the Finnish championship in 1953, 1954 and 1955.
-In 1955, the TBK Ice-hockey department founded Tappara to as its new club to make it more accessible to non-Swedish locals and give it opportunity to grow as a club, at the same time the Ice-Hockey division of TBK stopped as an Icehockey club at the highest competitive level.
+In 1955, the TBK Ice-hockey department founded Tappara as its new club to make it more accessible to non-Swedish locals and give it opportunity to grow as a club, at the same time the Ice-Hockey division of TBK stopped as an ice hockey club at the highest competitive level.
 Most of the players transferred from TBK to Tappara.
 Tappara used TBK's colors and got their place in the top league.
 Tappara played its first official game in the same year, 1955.
 The transition was led by team president Harry Lindblad.